Dre Campbell Farm

 As noted above, the asparagus beetle can destroy your plants, but that is not the only impactful pest or disease.

-The fungus can develop if the soil balance is not correct and impact both your current crop and future asparagus.
+The fungus can develop if the soil balance is not correct, impacting both your current crop and future asparagus.

-Discolorations of the crown and shoots could be an indication of diseases such as Fusarium species [2], rust, crown and spear rot, and/or purple spot.
+Discolorations of the crown and shoots could indicate diseases such as Fusarium species [2], rust, crown and spear rot, and/or purple spot.

-Additionally, aphids, thrips, Japanese beetles, mites, lygus bugs, whiteflies, cutworms, and numerous other bugs love to make a meal of the leaves and spears.
+Additionally, aphids, thrips, Japanese beetles, mites, lygus bugs, whiteflies, cutworms, and many other bugs love to feast on the leaves and spears.
+These pests can cause significant damage to plants.

 Damage can stunt or even kill the plant for good.
 Check for damage, cull out areas with bug issues, and remember to use companion plants as a defense.

-Organic fungicides such as Rango, Bonide, and Debug can help with the control of most of these pests and diseases.
+Organic fungicides such as Rango, Bonide, and Debug can help control most of these pests and diseases.

-Do not let even minor damage go for long, or you can lose plants that should be able to produce for years to come.
+Do not let even minor damage go for long, or you could lose plants that should be able to produce for years to come.

 Harvesting